QuantumResearchKernels/QRK/Kernel_drafts/midcircuit_measurement.md

 ## Output and Correctness

-Measure the duration from the end of the preparation to the beginning of the sub-circuit execution.
+Test:  Measure the duration from the end of the preparation to the beginning of the sub-circuit execution.
 The maximum of the three durations is the decision latency.

 ## Discussion